Apillon/grants/DID Vault Application.md

 ## Project Overview :page_facing_up:

 ### Overview
-This project will bring new service to the Web3 infrastructure: encrypted storage of KILT generated DID's.
+This project will bring new service to the Web3 infrastructure: encrypted storage of KILT or any other Polkadot generated DID's.
 DID Vault is therefore a Web3, end to end encrypted way of storing users DID's, removing the need of DID local storage, management, usage of Sporran  wallet, and opening up the possibility of DID usage in Web3 Mobile Apps.

 DID Vault is a layer higher than KILT, therefore the DID's are generated and managed 100% on KILT protocol, but once created the users may store DID's on DID Vault.
 DID Vault also enables integration to other Web3 services, allowing users to login with their DID without the need of any wallets, DID.json files and other friction, which is currently present.

-Apillon Team is heavily interested in building this project because we are building a Web3 development platform, which provides a simple SDK for building on top of KILT + CRUST + PHALA and other parachains that make sense within the Web3 context.
+Apillon Team is heavily motivated to build this project because we are building a Web3 development platform, which provides a simple SDK for building on top of KILT + CRUST + PHALA and other parachains that make sense within the Web3 context.
 On Apillon, developers will be able to utilise the Authentication service to generate DID's for their end users on KILT.

 In order for adoption to happen, we want to make the use of wallets optional in the authentication and DID management process, while still allow users to fully utilise their DID's.
 In order to achieve that, we need to develop an end to end encrypted DID Vault within our platform and at the same time make it a standalone open source project for anyone to use and speed up the Web3 adoption.

+Conclusion:
+DID Vault becomes an open source, Polkadot based solution that keeps all Web 3 concepts, and still removes the friction and speeds up the adoption of underlying Parachains and Polkadot ecosystem as a whole.

 ### Challenge
-KILT protocol offers top level Web3 authentication and ID generation, but besides Sporran wallet, there are no friction-less ways for users to utilise their credentials.
+KILT protocol offers top level Web3 authentication and DID generation, but besides Sporran wallet, there are no friction-less ways for users to utilise their credentials.

 Even though Sporran wallet is fully functional, it represents “another wallet” in a series of wallets that Web3 users have to obtain using different services, which causes not only friction to onboard such users, but at the same time it increases the risk of data loss or loss of access.

 There is also a high chance users who obtain digital identities, will store those on centralised servers, like Dropbox or Google Drive.
+Lastly, mandatory wallets complicate the usage in mobile native apps.

 ### Project Details
 We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):

 #### UI and Flow Design